Fuinny/Oligopoly/README.md

 Also, thanks for playing or trying to play this simple CLI game!
 It means a lot :P

-## :question: How to add your own company and event
-This game supports the ability to add your companies and events to the game or edit existing ones.

-To make these changes, you need to edit the .xml files in Data folder.

-You can read more information about the files structure [here](https://github.com/Fuinny/Oligopoly/blob/master/DOCUMENTATION.md).
+## :mag_right: Additional information
+If you want to add your content to the game or you are just curious about how the game files are organized for some reason, you can look at this [kind of documentation](https://github.com/Fuinny/Oligopoly/blob/new-file-structure/Documentation/README.md).

 ## :heart: Special thanks
 I want to give a special thanks to [ZacharyPatten](https://github.com/ZacharyPatten) for creating the web version, as well as improving the code and concept of the game!

 ## :balance_scale: License
-This project and [Oligopoly logo](https://github.com/Fuinny/Oligopoly/blob/main/.github/resources/oligopoly-logo.svg) are licensed under the [MIT License](https://github.com/Fuinny/Oligopoly/blob/master/LICENSE.md).
+This project and [Oligopoly logo](https://github.com/Fuinny/Oligopoly/blob/main/.github/resources/oligopoly-logo.svg) are licensed under the [MIT License](https://github.com/Fuinny/Oligopoly/blob/main/LICENSE.md).